jaredpalmer/after.js/CONTRIBUTING.md

 - `yarn run clean`: Clean up all `node_modules` and remove all symlinks from packages and examples.
 - `yarn run bootstrap`: Run `yarn` on all examples and packages.
 Automatically symlinks inter-dependent modules.
 - `yarn run e2e`: Runs end-to-end tests
+- `yarn test`: Run the jest tests in watch mode
+- `yarn test:ci`: Run the tests without watch and probably in a CI environment

 ### Updating your fork